okaraev/Log2N/README.md

 ---
 ## Notifier Service

 This services responsibility is delivery.
 After receiving notification the service delivers it if it has a notification method, defined in the notification.
 By default it has only one notification method.
 But it can be extended with custom notification methods.
+The service is labeled as Tier 1.